 Types of articles published in U.S. Catholic:

-Stand-alone ESSAYS generally range from 700 to 1,400 words and present thoughtful reflections or opinions on concerns Catholics face or suggest new ways of dealing with an old subject of interest to lay Catholics.
-Minimum payment is $150.
+Stand-alone ESSAYS generally range from 800 to 1,400 words and present thoughtful reflections or opinions on concerns Catholics face in everyday life.
+We look for new or different takes on a familiar issue or topics that are not often presented from a faith perspective.
 A sample can be found here.

 SOUNDING BOARD is a monthly feature in which a writer makes an argument on a specific issue which can have multiple viewpoints.
 The article is posted online along with a reader survey prior to publication and the results of the survey and a sampling of readers' comments are then published along with the article in the magazine.
-Sounding Board is a strongly worded opinion piece on an issue of importance to U.S. Catholic readers in which the author argues one side of a many-sided subject and outlines a plan of action.
+Sounding Board is a strongly worded opinion piece on an issue of importance to Catholics in which the author argues one side of a many-sided subject and outlines a plan of action.
 The more strongly argued, the better.
-Articles are roughly 1,400 words and minimum payment is $200.
+Articles are roughly 1,400 words.
 A sample can be found here.

 IN PERSON personality profiles tell readers how particular Catholics are living their faith in today's world.
-The subjects of our profiles are people who are doing creative, innovative things in their life's work and reflect the diversity of Catholics in the United States.
-Although sometimes the subjects are recognizable, or even famous, more often they are ordinary people, but always with extraordinary stories and lives.
+The subjects of our profiles are people who are doing creative, innovative things in their life and readers may be surprised to learn the person is Catholic or that faith is a motivating the person's work.
+Generally we do not feature priests or men and women religious, but lay Catholics who are working outside the church.
 An In Person profile is not a biography of the subject but rather a brief capsule that illustrates, through personal details and events in the subject's life, the personality, importance, and faith of the subject.
 These profiles are approximately 800 words and include a pull-out box with a four to six "quick-take" questions.
 This department appears four times per year.
-Payment is $200.
 A sample can be found here.

 REVIEWS summarize and critique a book (generally non-fiction), movie, or musical work.
 The content of the work does not have to be specifically religious.
 Reviews should provide a brief summary of content with a greater emphasis on critique.
-Length is 350 words.
-Minimum payment is $75.
+Length is 300 words.
 Samples can be found here.

-U.S. Catholic does not accept submissions to the following departments and columns: Editors' Note, The Examined Life, Signs of the Times, Catholic Tastes, Expert Witness, Testaments, Culture in Context (except reviews), Margin Notes, At Home with Our Faith, Eye of the Beholder.
+U.S. Catholic does not accept submissions to the following departments and columns: Editors' Note, The Examined Life, Signs of the Times, Catholic Tastes, Expert Witness, Testaments, Culture in Context, Margin Notes, At Home with Our Faith, or Eye of the Beholder.

 If you are interested in writing any of these articles, please e-mail the editors of U.S. Catholic with a suggested angle or outline.
 Include some writing samples if possible.

-Or e-mail us your submission in the body of the e-mail or as an attachment at the appropriate address below:
+Or e-mail us your submission at the appropriate address below: